Find flights

 Jin Air in-flight food and drinks

-On most flights, you’ll have the option of drinks and light snacks, and it’s pretty amazing to watch the crew offer them super-fast on short flights.
+On most flights, you’ll have the option of drinks and light snacks, and it’s pretty amazing to watch the crew offer them fast on short flights.
 The purple sweet potato chips are my favorite, although if you’re adventurous and like seafood then try the honey butter squid.

 Bibimbap, a mixed beef and vegetable rice dish that’s one of Korea’s most famous meals, is my absolute go-to.
 It’s delicious, fun to stir and you can make it as spicy as you like with the side gochujang sauce.
 The bacon kimchi fried rice is also very tasty.
+That said, specific menu selections are subject to change and may vary by season and route.

 In-flight entertainment and Wi-Fi on Jin Air